Topics: Blog Weld Procedure

 Download the ASME Weld Number Tables

 Step 3.
-Determine the Welding Position
+Account for Welding Position

-Grove Welds
+Groove Welds

 Below are example welding positions for groove welds (plate and pipes) and also fillet welds (plate) positions.